Speak to Me

 Thanks for the ring and book, I can't wait to read the book.
 I'm going to miss you and Ron, since I won't be seeing you till next year, trusting you've heard the school is closed.
 I'm happy for you and Ron; I can't believe he finally got the courage to come out with it.
 Anyway, I'm doing great here,

 Thank you.
 I'll be sure to read them, don't worry.
 I'll need to brush up on my potion skills if I want to be an Auror, and I know how important Occulmency is now.
 Sadly, it took my godfather's life in order for me to realize it.
 I'm really sorry it had to happen.

 I think I'll be able to bear staying here for one more year, thanks to you guys.
 It's not so bad, and if I ever to do bored I'll have all these books to read.
 I know I'll get bored eventually.
 I have a full year.
 Ill write soon.

 Thanks for the book, I promise I'll read it.
 Merlin knows I'll need it.
 I can't imagine what you went though to get Professor Snape to allow me to borrow the book.

 Thanks, I'll see you in a year.

 Harry put down the pen, his hand obviously exhausted from writing, and Vernon picked up the letters, reading each one slowly.
 He glowered at Harry.

 "Remember, not a peep, understood?'

-Harry simply bowed his head to the man, who left the attic.
-Harry hadn't seen Hedwig in days.
+Harry simply bowed his head to the man, who left the attic, leaving Harry to himself.
+He hadn't seen Hedwig in days.
 She learned to go downstairs, ever since she realized Harry couldn't open his window.